gjchong25/notes/django2.md

 These notes include the code (available on the course website) for you to replicate by following along these notes.

 ## Project Initialization
 We install Django through pip by using `pip install django`.
 Then, we can create a new Django project by running `django-admin startproject notes`.
 We can then `cd` into the folder and run `python manage.py runserver` to view a cute splash screen at `localhost:8000`, confirming our project works.
-Next, we can create an app named `core` that contains all the features for our app using `python manage.py`.
-The flat app architecture is sometimes favored in the community and is used by organizations such as DoorDash.
+Next, we can create an app named `core` that contains all the features for our app using `python manage.py startapp core`.

+The flat app architecture is sometimes favoured in the community and is used by organizations such as DoorDash.
 For educational purposes, it’s useful to simplify all the Django boilerplate this way.
 Let’s add this app to our `INSTALLED_APPS` in `notes/settings.py` by adding an element to the array named  `'core'`.

 ## Basic Views and Templates
 Let’s get a basic “hello world” page running.
 First, we must consider what URL route we want our page to be displayed on.
 Then, we must create a *view* function that is invoked when the route is accessed which renders some HTML file.
 Finally, we must create the HTML template itself.
 Let’s implement these in reverse order to gain a better understanding.